The screw stud shoe: Who invented it?

 Salot, Dassler and the "Miracle of Bern"

 To this day, a football legend persists: Adi Dassler, so the tale goes, made a decisive contribution to the "Miracle of Bern" with the screw-in studs he invented.
 It's true that the German team was better equipped for the rain-wet turf in the Wankdorf Stadium in the final of the 1954 World Cup thanks to changeable studs and was thus able to gain a technical advantage over the highly favoured Hungarians.
 But Adi Dassler did not invent the screw-in studs at all.
-70 years ago, on 30 August 1949, Alexander Salot applied for a patent for "football boots or the like with replaceable anti-skid studs" (see our „ poster“, in German only).
+On 30 August 1949, Alexander Salot applied for a patent for "football boots or the like with replaceable anti-skid studs" (see our „ poster“, in German only).

 Patents on and off the „fever pitch“ (in German language only)

 Alexander Salot, born in 1907 in Schönowitz in Upper Silesia, completed an apprenticeship as a shoemaker.
 After that he moved to Blumenthal near Bremen, where he became co-founder and football player of the Arbeitersportverein Neu-Rönnebeck.
 Already then, he was said to have come up with the idea of the screw studs, as the studs nailed to the soles of the football boots at the time caused them to wear out very quickly.
 However, Salot was only able to pass the master's examination after the war.
 In 1947 he started his own business as a shoemaker.
 At the same time he took over the sports management of the Blumenthaler Sportverein.

 From the garden house to the large stadiums

 "At the end of the 1940s he even had an employee," his son recalled later, "and I helped out after school.
 At first we produced shoes and studs in our laundry room, later in a small garden house built by a carpenter friend of ours.
 Our tools: a sewing machine, a cleaning machine, nails and presses".